lernest/cat-genetics/README.md

 ------

 ## Run project using docker compose
-There is currently a bug which requires `npm i` to be run in the ui directory before docker-compose will work.
+There is currently a bug which requires `npm i` to be run in each directory before docker-compose will work.
 ```
 cd ui
+npm i
+cd ../server
 npm i
 cd ..
 docker-compose up